An Educator's Overview to Setting Up an Autism Classroom

 Inside: Information, Ideas and Materials for Setting Up an Autism Classroom

 Although it might seem daunting, setting up an autism classroom doesn’t have to be complicated!
-Here are the best methods teachers can employ to perfect their autism classroom setup:
+Here are the best methods from our strategies for teachers page that educators can employ to perfect their autism classroom setup:

 1. Figure Out Your Starting Point

 To properly set up your classroom, you need to find out how your student is functioning and which areas they lack.
 Figuring out their starting point is vital to develop plans and lessons that cater specifically to their needs.
 Use checklists and assessments to gauge where each of them is at.